 The staff leave the room during the treatment, which may take about 10 to 15 minutes.
 They can see you on a TV monitor and talk to you through an intercom.
 Once the treatment is over, the radioactive source moves back into the machine and the tube is taken out.
 Then you can usually go home.
 As you have had sedation you will need a friend or relative with you.
 You normally have surgery a few weeks later.

 Results from studies seem to show that people who have internal radiotherapy are less likely to need a colostomy than people who have external radiotherapy.
 But it is not clear whether internal radiotherapy helps people to live any longer compared to external radiotherapy.
 The National Institute for Health and Care Excellence (NICE) guidelines say the procedure is safe and works well enough to be used for rectal cancer.
 But we need further research to see how well it works in the long term.

 Everyone who has internal radiotherapy for rectal cancer treatment must be closely monitored afterwards.
 Possible side effects of the procedure include

 - Making a hole in the rectum or bladder

 - Narrowing (stenosis) of the back passage

 - A hole (fistula) developing between the rectum and the bladder or vagina

-If you haven't had radiotherapy before your operation, your surgeon and cancer specialist may want you to have some external radiotherapy afterwards if
+If you haven't had radiotherapy before your operation for rectal cancer, your surgeon and cancer specialist may want you to have some external radiotherapy afterwards.
+This may be because

 - Your cancer was difficult to remove